News from the AEB Division

 February 22, 2024

-Seaports, hotbeds of contagious mussel cancer
+Seaports, hotbeds of a contagious cancer in mussels

 February 21, 2024

-Researchers from CNRS and the University of Montpellier have discovered that ports facilitate the spread of this disease between different mussel beds via maritime transport.
+Researchers from the CNRS and the University of Montpellier have discovered that ports facilitate the spread of this disease between different mussel beds via maritime transport.
 They recommend policies to limit this phenomenon and protect coastal environments.

-Faunal extinction crisis and climate change 34 million years ago in France (Quercy, Occitanie)
+Fauna extinction crisis and climate change 34 million years ago in France (Quercy, Occitanie)

 January 9, 2024

-Field flowers abandon pollinating insects
+Wildflowers abandon pollinating insects

 December 20, 2023